J. Richard Walz, PhD

 Select Presentations

 Walz, J. & Sharkey, R. (2021).
 Climate change on Zanzibar (Unguja) Island: the outcomes, factors, and origins of an unnatural disaster.
-Conference: Environmental Crises in the Indian Ocean World, since 1800.
+Presentation at conference: Environmental Crises in the Indian Ocean World, since 1800.
 Indian Ocean World Centre, McGill University.
 Montreal, Canada

 Walz, J. (2017).
 Excrement in the Zanzibar Archipelago: agriculture and public health dynamics in historical perspective.
-Conference: 60th Annual Meeting of the African Studies Association.
+Presentation at conference: 60th Annual Meeting of the African Studies Association.
 Chicago, Illinois.
-[Panel Co-Chair and Organizer for The oceanic islands of Southeast Africa: contemporary human-environment dynamics and concerns in historical perspective]

 Walz, J. (2016).
 Rethinking the outer landscapes of the urban Swahili, c.
 AD 750-1550.
-Department Lecture: Tropical Archaeology Research Laboratory, James Cook University.
-Townsville, Australia
+Invited presentation: Tropical Archaeology Research Laboratory, James Cook University.
+Townsville, Australia.

 Education